xoascf/SuRun/SuRun/ReadMe.txt

  users logon session.
 On that desktop it will ask the user for permission or the password.
 The desktop is not accessible by user applications.
 Keyboard and mouse hooks will also not work on that desktop.
-*SuRun does not leave the user in the administrators group.
+*SuRun does not require a password.
- After creating the administrative process, SuRun removes the user from the administrators group immediately.
-So spying even out the password would not increase the chance that the system could be infected by malware.
+*SuRun does not put nor leave the user in the administrators group.

 ------------------------------------------------------------------------------
 How to build the sources?